 C formal contract between the United States and a foreign state that is approved by a vote in the House of Representatives.

-D treaty negotiated by the Senate and a foreign state that requires the president’s approval.
+D formal contract negotiated by a state governor and the president that requires the Senate’s approval.

 Question #31